-Iceland Academy of the Arts (IAA) employs an electronic application form.
+Iceland University of the Arts (IUA) employs an electronic application form.

 It is necessary to include a passport photo with the electronic form.
 Please note: It is possible to save the application while working on it.

 The portfolio should be handed in or sent to the relevant department office.
 If sent by mail, the date should be no later than the final day of the application period.

 An application is not valid until the applicant has submitted the application and paid the application fee.
 Applicants must submit the following documents:

 Applicants should submit a detailed record of previous education (final examination or university entrance examination) from secondary education, including programmes of study taken and grades achieved.
 This may be submitted in Icelandic or English.
 Attached in the application.

 A printed portfolio (approximately in size A4 or A3) must be enclosed with the application.
 It should contain up to 30 reproductions of the applicant´s art work, accompanied by detailed descriptions such as title, dimension, medium, year of execution etc. Time-based and audio-visual works may be submitted on a USB memory stick or a DVD.